chromavr/BMBFmods/ReadMe.md

-# chromavr's Guide to make qsabers
+# Kitoyo's Guide to make qsabers
 In this guide i'll be showing you how to create your own qsabers.
 Be prepared for some typing errors, i am just a human, i make some mistakes too.

 In this guide i'll be using the GHOST saber by Hooi.